WARNING: These are summaries, not reviews, and may contain story spoilers.

 Fictional Characters: Arthur Pym

-Historical Characters: Edward VII; Prince Albert
+Historical Figures: Edward VII; Prince Albert

 Other Characters: Mr. Harris; Mr. Hobbs; Constable; Cab Driver; Butler; Dr. R.A.
 Throckmorton; Train Passengers; Porter; Conductor